kwlsoft/vesta/README.md

 # vesta
 Smart Home Project

-Vesta was goddess of heart and home
+Vesta was goddess of hearth and home